Assistant Professor of Clinical Physical Therapy/

 1640 Marengo St. Suite 102, Los Angeles, CA 90033

-Erica Sigman is an assistant professor of clinical physical therapy and director of the Orthopedic Physical Therapy Residency program at USC.
-She is also a physical therapist at the faculty practice on the Health Sciences Campus.
+Dr. Erica Sigman is a physical therapist at the faculty practice on the Health Sciences Campus.
 She specializes in treating patients with headaches, TMJ-related issues, facial pain and weakness, orthopedic disorders and chronic pain.

 Dr. Sigman is board certified by the America Board of Physical Therapy Specialties as an orthopedic clinical specialist.
 She is a member of the orthopedic section of the American Physical Therapy Association and serves as chair of the Long Beach South Bay District of the California Physical Therapy Association.
 She is also a member of the California Orthopedic Manual Physical Therapy Special Interest Group.